 The Society’s constitution was approved at the Society’s AGM in 2012.
 Following suggestions by the Charity Commission, a slightly amended document was presented to, and approved by, the 2013 AGM.

 The name of the Society shall be THE BECCLES SOCIETY.
 Its officers shall consist of a President, Chairman, Honorary Secretary and Honorary Treasurer.
-Base Components are usually small helper components to build Block Components.
-These Components can be easily used and customized in any blocks.

 The Society is established for the public benefit with the following aims:

 In furtherance of the above objects, but not further or otherwise, the Society shall have the following powers:

 - a) To pursue these aims by means of lectures, meetings, the granting of awards, exhibitions and publicity, and by representations to the appropriate bodies.

 - b) To raise funds and to invite and receive contributions from any person or persons whatsoever by way of subscriptions, donations and otherwise, provided that the Society shall not undertake any permanent trading activities in raising funds for its charitable objects;